-Not all 38 chapters are equally important.
-Here's exactly what to study first, what to study next, and what to cover last — based on real NEET question data.
+Not all 32 chapters are equally important.
+Here's exactly what to study first, what to study next, and what to cover last — based on 1,030 real NEET PYQs (including NEET 2026 actual paper, May 2026) mapped to NCERT.

 This isn't a random list — it's a study plan.
 Follow these three phases in order to maximize your score with the time you have.